 Merch By Amazon (Amazon Merch) Beginners Guide

-Jumping straight into Merch by Amazon once you have been accepted can be tempting but in the long run can lead to little or no sales, design rejections and even account suspension/termination.
+Jumping straight into Merch by Amazon (MBA) once you have been accepted can be tempting but in the long run can lead to little or no sales, design rejections and even account suspension/termination.
 To make sure that you get the most out of you Amazon Merch account, in terms of general success & profit, and to avoid losing your account we’ve put together this quick reference guide.

 Amazon Merch Resources